It is very important when applying any spray applied paint or exterior wall finish, to mask up all areas that are not to be sprayed.

 It does not apply to the trowel and roller render based coatings or render based weatherproof coatings which do not need masking in order to apply the wall finish.

-We at NPA take tremendous pride in our work and the author has personally been involved in thousands of different exterior coating projects across the world, all of them being a resounding success (despite the best efforts of a certain builder who calls himself a journalist, writing utter nonsense in the Sunday telegraph newspaper), to convince people otherwise.
+We at NPA take tremendous pride in our work and the author has personally been involved in thousands of different exterior coating projects across the world, all of them being a resounding success.

-Why is it important to mask up properly?
+Why is it important to mask up properly when spray painting?